flowtaleai/copier-python-uv/README.md

   - For existing projects with incomplete typing: This may cause many new errors for imported modules that don't have complete type annotations.
 In these cases, you may need to install type stubs for third-party libraries that don't include their own typing (pip install types-libraryname).
 For internal libraries without complete typing, consider changing this setting to `follow_imports = skip` in your mypy configuration.

 - [2025-05-15] The distribution name validator ensures that the distribution name adheres to Python packaging conventions by starting with a lowercase letter or digit, allowing only lowercase letters, digits, dots, underscores, or hyphens, and limiting the name to a maximum of three dot-separated components.
 This aligns with [PEP 423](https://peps.python.org/pep-0423/)'s recommendations to avoid deep nesting and maintain consistent, readable package names.​

+- [2025-07-03] We now use the `.jinja` suffix for all template files containing Jinja2 templating logic.
+Jinja extension allows to filter template files more easily when use tools like linters.